 Merchant cash advances (MCAs) aren't exactly small business loans.
 Instead, they're a cash advance against your future credit card revenue delivered to you in a lump-sum.
 The advanced amount, which can be a minimum loan amount of $2,500 to a maximum loan amount of $400,000 is determined by the issuer and based on your average monthly credit card sales.
 Because the cash advance is repaid as a percentage of your daily credit card revenue, it may take anywhere from 90 days to two-and-a-half years to repay.
 One of the key risks of MCAs is piling on too many of them - known as stacking - which may completely deplete your cash flow.
 You should also be aware that interest rates (often expressed as a factor rate) can be very high, ranging between 40-350%.
 Funding Circle does not offer Merchant Cash Advance funding solutions at this time.

 A working capital loan is a short-term loan meant to help a business cover its everyday operations needs.
-It can be directed toward expenses such making payroll, paying rent, or making debt payments.
+It can be directed toward expenses such as payroll, paying rent, or making monthly payments towards debt.
 A working capital loan is not meant to buy long-term assets or investments.
-You can apply for a working capital loan through Funding Circle and receive a decision in as little as 24 hours.2 The speed of approval is one of the best aspects of this small business loan.
-Learn more about applying through Funding Circle.Learn more
+Funding Circle does not offer working capital loans at this time.

-Small business owners often don’t believe they have good enough credit to receive small business financing, but you shouldn’t give up just because traditional banking institutions rejected you.
-Every lender weighs qualifying factors differently, so you have a good chance of being approved even if you’ve been rejected in the past.
+Small business owners often don't believe they have good enough credit to receive small business financing, but you shouldn't give up just because traditional banking institutions rejected you.
+Business lenders weigh qualifying factors differently, so you could still be approved even if you've been rejected in the past.